Modern Slavery and Human Trafficking Statement

 Our Supply Chains

 The Lufthansa Group has more than 40,000 suppliers.
-The annual procurement volume is about 18 billion euros.
+The annual procurement volume is about 22 billion Euros.
 To meet the standards it sets for sustainability of its own products, the Lufthansa Group relies on close co-operation with suppliers who share and implement these standards.
 This approach is also part of the Lufthansa Group's Code of Conduct.
 The Lufthansa Group expects from its suppliers that they fully comply with current law, guidelines and regulations concerning fair competition, integrity and responsible practices.

 - to comply with the ten principles of the UN Global Compact;